qubard/CVChessBot/README.md

 # Bug reporting

-If there are any bugs feel free to submit an issue and I'll look at it.
+If there are any bugs feel free to submit create a new issue.